angeldollface/mandys-house/documentation/installation.markdown

 ## UNINSTALLING MANDY

-To uninstall Mandy, simply run `cargo uninstall mandy` from a terminal session.
+To uninstall Mandy, simply run `cargo uninstall mandy`  and `rustup self uninstall` from a terminal session.